emkrawiec/cgrd-assessment/README.md

 I also leveraged CSS variables and cascade layers as "newer" CSS features. :)

 ### TS
-I used typescript because I love it.
+I used Typescript because I love it.
 Would I be able to do it in JS?
-Sure, but TS is just better and tooling is ready sooo... :D
+Sure, but TS is just better and tooling is easy sooo... :D
 I used `vite` as a bundler.
-Nice choice after webpack, almost everything works out of the box, not complex config.
-Very nice.
+Nice choice after Webpack, almost everything works out of the box, not complex config.

 ### Tests
 Wrote some basic integration tests, just for showcase.
-I usually test with more db using Testcontainers but no 1st party support for PHP :(
+I usually test with db using Testcontainers but no 1st party support for PHP :(
-I used `phpunit` for tests.
+I used `phpunit` for tests with mocked repositories.
 I also used `playwright` for e2e tests.
 Backend tests in `tests` and e2e tests in `e2e`.

 ### Tools
 I use `php-cs-fixer` and `phpstan` for some basic code quality checks.
 It was my first take for `phpstan`.
 Looks nice, I am so